 Dear Moose & Co.,

-- Nicotine: The addictive chemical in tobacco products.
+- Nicotine: This is the addictive chemical in tobacco products.
 Research suggests that hookah smoke delivers equal or greater amounts of nicotine compared to cigarettes, meaning hookah smoking has the potential to be addictive.

-- Tar: The brown, sticky material that leads to cancer, emphysema, and other health problems in smokers, as well as causes stains on teeth and fingers.
+- Tar: This brown, sticky material may lead to cancer, emphysema, and other health problems in smokers, as well as causing stains on teeth and fingers.

 Hookah smokers in particular, can be exposed to:

-So, while the rumors may still persist, the research on hookah smoking speaks clearly about the health impacts, both similar and unique as compared to cigarette smoking.
-If you are interested in more information on smoking, hookah or cigarettes, Columbia Health has general information, as well as specific resources for people interested in quitting.
+So, while the rumors may persist, the research on hookah smoking speaks clearly about the health impacts, both similar and unique as compared to cigarette smoking.